stargazer/django-icetea/README.md

   querystring parameters are incorrect)
 * ``500 Internal Server Error``

-### CSRF token
+### CSRF tokens

 Django uses *CSRF tokens*, in order to deal with web browsers' [CSRF vulnerability](http://www.squarefree.com/securitytips/web-developers.html#CSRF).
-Django's *CsrfViewMiddleware*, inserts a *CSRF token* in every form using the POST method, as a hidden field, before sending the form to the web browser.
+Django's *CsrfViewMiddleware* inserts a *CSRF token* as a hidden field in every form using the *POST method*, before sending the form to the web browser.
 For every subsequent *POST request* from the web browser, the same middleware checks the token, to ensure that it contains the expected value.
 If not a *403 Forbidden* response is returned.